emaloney/CleanroomConcurrency/INTEGRATION.md

 1. Update the `Cartfile` with an entry for CleanroomConcurrency
 2. Download and build CleanroomConcurrency
 3. Add `CleanroomConcurrency.framework` to your application target
-4. Create a build phase to strip the extra processor architectures from the Carthage framework
+4. Create a build phase to strip the extra processor architectures from the Carthage framework (not necessary for Mac OS X builds)

 ### Getting Started